Rajendran-surya/ANGULAR13_NODEJS/frontend/README.md

 First use npm install for both frontend and backend

-Then cd into both directories and run npm Start
+Then cd into both directories and run using  npm Start